Skip to main content

 A couple's story does not have to be defined by or end with porn—we believe there is hope, especially for partners who equally want to fight for the relationship.

-FTND note: The aim of this post is to challenge the shaming narrative that happens often in this fight against porn, and offer an alternative narrative via exploring actual, real-life experiences.
-It is not our intention to imply that anyone is obligated to date/marry someone with a porn struggle, if they do not want to.
+FTND note: This post aims to challenge the shaming narrative that often happens in this fight against porn and offer an alternative narrative via exploring actual, real-life experiences.
+Our intention isn’t to suggest obligation in dating or marrying someone with a porn struggle.
+Individuals have the right to choose.
 These women have stories that look different from many other former partners of porn consumers, and that’s okay.
-Consider what is being said, and understand that in the end, it is up to every individual to decide what is best for them—even if that means ending the relationship, or staying with a significant other who is working through a porn issue.
+Consider what is being said, and understand that in the end, it is up to every individual to decide what is best for them—even if that means ending the relationship or staying with a significant other who is working through a porn issue.

 It affects your brain, hurts your partner, warps your ideas about sex, and has so many more impacts.